 If you are frequently changing the monitor brightness to match the lighting conditions, depending on your monitor you might be able to create dedicated shortcuts within the monitor menu.
 Again, taking my Dell monitor as an example, it lets me create custom shortcuts so that I can change the brightness with just two button presses.

 You might have to dig through the menus or the monitor's user manual to find a way to create custom shortcuts, though.

 In addition to the buttons on your monitor, most monitor manufacturers create and release a companion software that allows you to better manage your monitor.

 For instance, Dell has a simple software called Dell Display Manager that lets you do a variety of things like adjusting screen brightness, adjusting screen color depending on the active application, changing resolution, etc. In my case, to change the desktop monitor brightness in Windows, all I have to do is click on the application icon and drag the brightness slider.
 It's that simple.

 Moreover, the good thing about using first-party software is that they may add additional functionality to your monitor that is otherwise unavailable.
 Not to mention, using proper software eliminates the need to deal with the clunky monitor buttons or terribly designed monitor control menus.

-Just go to your monitor manufacturer's official website and look for the available software.
-Alternatively, you can also Google for such monitor companion software or driver.
+Just go to your monitor manufacturer's official website and look for any available companion software.